Back to main

 Research Description

-Dr. Ogola laboratory’s main interest is to understand the role of sex chromosomes (XX and XY) contribution to cardiovascular disease including arterial stiffening.
-We are particularly interested in determining specific X-linked genes that contribute to arterial stiffening and vascular malformation and maladaptation.
+Dr. Ogola's laboratory’s main interest is to understand the role of sex chromosomes (XX and XY) in contributing to cardiovascular disease, including arterial stiffening.
+We are particularly interested in determining specific X-linked genes contributing to arterial stiffening, vascular malformation, and maladaptation.

-Additionally, we are interested in long non-coding RNA (xist) in maintenance of X chromosome inactivation in female cells.
-Our aim is to establish sex differences in cardiovascular disease, understand the underlying mechanisms, and identify druggable targets.
-We work hand in hand within Vascular Biology Center and externally collaborations.
-Our work involves transgenic rodents and tissue culture model.
+Additionally, we are interested in long non-coding RNA (xist) in maintaining X chromosome inactivation in female vascular cells.
+We aim to establish sex differences in cardiovascular disease, understand the underlying mechanisms, and identify druggable targets.
+We work closely with the Vascular Biology Center and external collaborators.
+Our work involves transgenic rodents, ex vivo vascular assessments, and tissue culture models.

 Recent Publications